 Practice assignments reinforce newly acquired skills and previously introduced skills that students may need to review.
-For example, students who have just learned a new method of solving a mathematical problem should be given sample problems that aid in the completion of their own work.
+For example, students who have just learned a new method of solving a mathematical problem should be given sample problems that allow them to practice the new method.
 Preparation assignments help students get ready for activities that will occur in the classroom.
 Homework assignments may also prepare students for the introduction of new information and may include reading assignments and book reports.
 Students may, for example, be required to do background research on a topic to be discussed later in class.
-Extension assignments are frequently long-term continuing projects that parallel class work.
+Extension assignments are frequently longterm continuing projects that parallel class work.
 Students must apply previous learning to complete these assignments, which include science fair projects and term papers.
 Assigning homework serves various educational needs.
 It serves as an intellectual discipline, establishes study habits, and eases time constraints on the amount of curricular material that can be taught in class, and supplements and reinforces work done in school.
 In addition, it fosters student initiative, independence, and responsibility and brings home and school closer together.